Age of Sail

-The Age of Sail is a period in European history that lasted at the latest from the mid-16th (or mid-15th) to the mid-19th centuries, in which the dominance of sailing ships in global trade and warfare culminated, particularly marked by the introduction of naval artillery, and ultimately reached its highest extent at the advent of steam power.
+The Age of Sail is the period in European history from the mid-15th or 16th century to, at the latest, the mid-19th century, in which the dominance of sailing ships in global trade and warfare culminated.
+Marked by the introduction of naval artillery, the Age of Sail ultimately reached its highest extent at the advent of steam power.
 Enabled by the advances of the related age of navigation, it is identified as a distinctive element of the early modern period and the Age of Discovery.

-Periodization
+Periodisation

 Like most periodic eras, defining the age is inexact and serves only as a general description.
 The term is used differently for warships and merchant vessels.

 By the 14th century naval artillery was employed in Europe, documented at the Battle of Arnemuiden (1338).
-The 15th century saw the Iberian naval ventures all the way along the African Atlantic coast and across the Atlantic Ocean, starting the Age of Discovery.
+The 15th century saw the Iberia Portuguese naval ventures all the way along the African Atlantic coast and across the Atlantic Ocean, starting the Age of Discovery.

 For warships, the age of sail runs roughly from the Battle of Lepanto in 1571, the last significant engagement in which oar-propelled galleys played a major role, to the development of steam-powered warships.

 Golden Age of Sail

-The period between the mid-19th century to the early 20th century, when sailing vessels reached their peak of size and complexity (e.g. clippers and windjammers), is sometimes referred to as the "Golden Age of Sail".
+The period between the mid-19th century to the early 20th century, when sailing vessels reached their peak of size and complexity (e.g., clippers and windjammers), is sometimes referred to as the "Golden Age of Sail".

 Decline

 The second sea-going steamboat was Richard Wright's first steamboat Experiment, an ex-French lugger; she steamed from Leeds to Yarmouth in July 1813.
-The first iron steamship to go to sea was the 116-ton Aaron Manby, built in 1821 by Aaron Manby at the Horseley Ironworks, and became the first iron-built vessel to put to sea when she crossed the English Channel in 1822, arriving in Paris on 22 June.
+The first iron steamship to go to sea was the 116-ton Aaron Manby, built in 1821 by Aaron Manby at the Horseley Ironworks.
+She became the first iron-built vessel to put to sea when she crossed the English Channel in 1822, arriving in Paris on 22 June.
 She carried passengers and freight to Paris in 1822 at an average speed of 8 kn.